ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_veeam_backup_sap_hana/guide.en-gb.md

 >>
 >> Your Backup Repository is now visible in the Veeam Backup and Replication console and ready to use with backup configurations.
 >>
->> You can further configure this Backup Repository by setting access permissions for a specific user or a group of users, and by encrypting the backups that will be hosted in this Backup Repository.
+>> You can go further in configuring this Backup Repository by setting access permissions for a specific user or a group of users, and by encrypting the backups that will be hosted in this Backup Repository.
 Find more information on this in the [Veeam Backup and Replication 12 User Guide](https://helpcenter.veeam.com/docs/backup/vsphere/access_permissions.html?ver=120).
 >>
 >> If you do not wish to proceed with the creation of a Backup Repository Object Storage, make sure to configure the permissions for that Backup Repository.
 You can then continue with the chapter [Installation of Veeam Plug-in for SAP HANA](#veeampluginhana).
 >>